-Ongoing • CVB • Arts Council | Ongoing
+CVB • Arts Council | Ongoing

-2. Educate county residents and visitors about historic preservation efforts and current projects in Jefferson County.
-HLC • CVB | Ongoing existing 3.
-Expand the upon interconnected marketing of the County's multiple historic resources the National Historical Park and to encourage visitation to multiple locations in the County.
+- 2. Educate county residents and visitors about historic preservation efforts and current projects in Jefferson County.

+HLC CVB | Ongoing - 3.
+Expand upon the existing interconnected marketing of the County's multiple historic resources and the National Historical Park to encourage visitation to multiple locations in the County.